Energy-filtered random-phase states as microcanonical thermal pure quantum states: Conclusions and discussions

 We have then numerically validated the proposed method by calculating thermodynamic quantities of the one-dimensional spin-1/2 Heisenberg model with the full diagonalization method up to $N=24$ qubits and the random sampling method up to $N=28$ qubits.
 It is found that the proposed method is most effective for a target energy around which a large number of energy eigenstates exist and hence the statistical-mechanical treatment of thermodynamic quantities is reasonable.
 We have also numerically examined three different types of the random-phase states $\hat{V}_r|+\rangle$, $\hat{v}_r^{(1)}|+\rangle$, and $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$, the latter two being prepared by the diagonal-unitary circuits, for the random sampling of the trace evaluations.
 We have shown that for a fixed number $R$ of samples, the random-phase states $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ provide the results as accurate as $\hat{V}_r|+\rangle$, where they can be prepared with a polynomial number $O(N^2)$ of one- and two-qubit gates.
+It is worth noting that the method for the trace evaluations using the random-phase states $\hat{V}_r|+\rangle_r$, $\hat{v}_r^{(1)}|+\rangle_r$, or $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle_r$ is independent of the spatial dimensions of the system, and hence the same method is expected to be applicable for computing thermodynamic quantities in higher spatial dimensions.

+Considering quantum computation, the number of quantum gates required is $O(N^2)+O(MN)$ in the present setting, where $O(N^2)$ is for preparation of the state $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$, and $O(MN)$ is for the time-evolution operator.
+If a $k$-local Hamiltonian is considered, the number of quantum gates will be $O(N^2)+O(kMN)$, which is still polynomial in $N$.
+The quantum circuit corresponding to $\hat{v}_r^{(2)}$ consists of $O(N^2)$ all-to-all two-qubit operations.
+Therefore, implementing $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ for large systems (e.g., $N\sim 10^2$) on, for example, superconducting quantum computers would be challenging.
+Thus implementing $\hat{v}_r^{(1)}|+\rangle$ instead would be a good compromise for demonstrating the proposed method using a real quantum computer as it requires only $N$ Hadamard and $N$ single-qubit-rotation gates.
+On the other hand, the time evolution of a quantum state by a quantum many-body Hamiltonian has been demonstrated recently~\cite{arute2020observation}, suggesting that the time-evolution part of the circuit would be feasible in near-term quantum computers.